adamovsky/adamovsky.github.io/index.md

 ## No commented code

 Only commit code that is actually being used.
 Commented code clutters the workspace.
 Code should be clear to the point that no comments are needed.

+## No overwriting of quality control tools

+Do not disable lint rules (or similar).
+They are there for a reason.

+# Exceptions

+In the event any of these principles or constraints need to be broken, an engineer must call for a technical discussion meeting with peers or tech lead to where an approval must be agreed upon.